 - Swearing, abusive or foul language will NOT be permitted in the facility.

 - Do not play ball outside of the dasher boards (game playing fields) or on the inside or outside of the facility building walls.
 Do not play ball around the bleachers where spectators are sitting.
-Do not play ball in the back lobby areas or in the restrooms or at the concession stand area.
+Do not play ball in any of the lobby areas or in the restrooms or aisles or hallways or at the concession stand area.
 You will be asked to stop.

-- Coaches, groups are to provide their own team balls, pinnies, and any other sports playing equipment for games, practices, training sessions.
+- Coaches, groups, rental clients are to provide their own team balls, pinnies, and any other sports playing equipment for games, practices, training sessions.

-- Children under 13yrs old must be accompanied by parent/guardian at all times inside and outside the facility, including to the restroom.
-Drop-offs are NOT allowed for children under 13yrs old.
+- ALL children and youth must be accompanied by a parent/guardian at all times inside and outside the facility, including to the restroom.
+Drop-offs are NOT allowed.

 - NO running, climbing, horseplay anywhere in the facility (including restrooms).